amazon-archives/aws-full-stack-template/README.md

 3. Continue through the CloudFormation wizard steps
-    1. Name your stack, i.e. MyGoalsApp
+    1. Name your stack, e.g. MyGoalsApp
     2. Name your S3 bucket (must be lowercase and has to unique across all existing bucket names in Amazon S3).
 See [bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/dev//BucketRestrictions.html#bucketnamingrules).
     3. Provide a project name (must be lowercase, letters only, and **under ten characters**).
-This is used when naming your resources, e.g. tables, etc.).
+This is used when naming your resources, e.g. tables, etc.
     4. After reviewing, check the blue box for creating IAM resources.
 4. Choose **Create stack**.
 This will take ~15 minutes to complete.
 5. Sign into your application